EmberSloth87/WarBoard/README.md

 ## Step 7 (optional): Set Up a "Quick Run" Command

-If you are tired of having to use multiple commands to run the WarBoard, you may find the following semi-automatic setup useful:
+If you are tired of having to use multiple commands to run the WarBoard, you may find the following semi-automatic setup useful.
+It is extra work to set up, but it pays off if you plan to run the WarBoard regularly.

 ### 1: Locate Your Terminal Profile